lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 **7. Clear the extracted line profile.**
-Click the "x" at upper right in the chart (plot); in the table tab "Extract line"; and in the "Overlay" pop-up window to the right of the "Extract Line" overlay row and then close the "Overlay" window.
+Click the "x" at upper right in the chart (plot) and the "x" in the table tab named "Extract line".
+Open the "Layers" pop-up window and click the "x" at far right in the "Extract Line" row, and then close the "Layers" window.

 **8. Extract point fluxes.**
 Click the "Tools" icon, then select the "Points" icon in the "Extract" row (see Figure 1).